geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

-Charge Buildup at a boundary
+Charge Buildup at a Boundary
 ----------------------------------

 If we have a boundry between two media with different conductivities as in the figure below